 After our discussion, I have activities planned for each segment.
 I didn’t add these to the printable because I wanted you to be able to have the flexibility of deciding your own activities.
 Depending on the age of your kids, items you have at home, and budget, your activities might look a bit different.

 (Scroll to the bottom of the post to get your free New Year’s Scripture printables!)

-9:00 pm—> Make a vision board for the New Year.
-I use this idea for my goals and dreams in my business and I love the idea of making one for our family.
-I think we will make one all together instead of two separate ones, but you get the idea!
-Click here for instructions for the one pictured below.
+9:00 pm—> Make a vision board for the new year.
+I use this idea for my goals and dreams in my business, and I love the idea of making one for our family.
+I think we will make one altogether instead of two separate ones, but you get the idea!
+Pinterest has lots of great ideas as well.

 10:30 pm —> Photo booth time!
 I’ve never done a photo booth with my kids, but I think they will love it.
-Plus it’s a fun way to make a memory with these cute FREE printables.
-Don’t be thrown off by the 2014 images, there is a link for 2015 too!
+Plus, it’s a fun way to make a memory with these cute FREE printables.

 11:00 pm —> Make our own noisemakers.
 I love this idea because it’s so simple.
 Just a paper plate, some filler, and ribbons.
 The kids can be super creative with these.

 11:30 pm—> I want the last half hour of our celebration to be very special.
-We will spend this time looking at the fun things we did tonight like our photo memories scavenger hunt and our family vision board.
-We will then get all of our materials ready for the big countdown and then gather on the couch to ring the New Year in through song!
+We will spend this time looking at the fun things we did tonight, like our photo memories scavenger hunt and our family vision board.
+We will then get all of our materials ready for the big countdown and then gather on the couch to ring the new year in through song!
 Our family loves to sing.
-We usually read the story behind the hymn and then sing the song from Then Sings My Soul.
+We usually read the story behind a hymn and then sing the song from Then Sings My Soul.
 It’s such a beautiful time!